huggingface/blog/tf-xla-generate.md

 [XLA](https://www.tensorflow.org/xla), or Accelerated Linear Algebra, is a compiler originally developed to accelerate TensorFlow models.
 Nowadays, it is also the compiler behind [JAX](https://github.com/google/jax), and it can even be [used with PyTorch](https://huggingface.co/blog/pytorch-xla).
-Although the word "compiler" might sound dauting for some, XLA is simple to use with TensorFlow -- it comes packaged inside the `tensorflow` library, and it can be triggered with the `jit_compile` argument in any graph-creating function.
+Although the word "compiler" might sound daunting for some, XLA is simple to use with TensorFlow -- it comes packaged inside the `tensorflow` library, and it can be triggered with the `jit_compile` argument in any graph-creating function.